 Narcissistic parents can inflict quite a bit of psychological damage on their children.
 Boundaries are a problem for them.
 Manipulation is their M.O.
 Their own needs are the primary needs of the whole family.
 In a sense, the other family members are like moons revolving around a large planet.
+If you had a narcissistic mother, or a narcissistic father, read on.

 So, to meet these parents’ needs, children of narcissists learn they must reflect the perfect image the narcissist wants to project.
 They must comply without complaint and fulfill their parent’s wishes.
 If they fail?
 Well, then a whole host of emotional punishments may ensue, not the least of which is a loss of parental affection, neglect, and withdrawal.